cdsmith/HMock/README.md

 ## Why HMock?

 HMock was designed to help Haskell programmers adopt good habits when testing with mocks.
-When testing with mocks, two dangers to look out for are over-assertion and over-stubbing.
+When testing with mocks, there are some dangers to look out for:

-**Over-assertion** happens when your test requires things you don't care about.
-If you read two files, you usually don't care which order they are read in, so your tests should pass with either order.
-Even when your code needs to behave a certain way, you usually don't want to check that in every single test.
-Each test should also ideally test one property.
+* **Over-assertion** happens when your test requires things you don't care about.
+If you read two files, you usually don't care in which order they are read, so your tests should not require an order.
+Even when your code needs to behave a certain way, you usually don't need to check that in every single test.
+Each test should ideally test one property.
 However, a simplistic approach to mocks may force you to over-assert just to run your code at all.

-**Over-stubbing** happens when you remove too much functionality from your code, and end up assuming part of the logic you intended to test.
+* **Over-stubbing** happens when you remove too much functionality from your code, and end up assuming part of the logic you wanted to test.
 This makes your test less useful.
-Again, a simplistic approach to mocks can lead you to stub too much by not providing the right options for the behavior of your methods.
+Again, a simplistic approach to mocks can lead you to stub too much by not providing the right options to get realistic behavior from your methods.

+* **Fragile tests** happen when your expectations match too often or at unexpected times, leading to incorrect behavior that's merely an artifact of problems with mocks.
+Mainstream mock frameworks are not particularly compositional, leading to frequent struggles with unexpected rules firing at off times and breaking other tests.

 HMock is designed to help you avoid these mistakes, by offering:

-### Flexible ordering
+### Flexible ordering constraints

 With HMock, you choose which constraints to enforce on the order of methods.
 If certain methods need to happen in a fixed sequence, you can use `inSequence`